 Hereditary conditions are conditions that are genetic, or contained in the DNA.
 These conditions are inherited through a pet’s parents.
 Examples of genetic conditions include hip dysplasia, tracheal collapse, and third eyelid prolapse (or “cherry eye”).
 Many pet insurance companies exclude hereditary conditions from coverage, even if they develop after the policy is purchased.

-If you purchase pet insurance, it’s important to pay careful attention to the details of your policy.
+If you purchase pet insurance, it’s important to read through your policy carefully.
 Pay careful attention to your financial responsibilities and what is and is not covered by the policy.
 This can prevent a lot of headaches and frustration!
 In general, however, pet insurance is a great option to help defray costs associated with emergency veterinary care.
 We’d also recommend you find out how to get cheaper pet insurance as there are few steps you can take to limit the cost.
 However, take care shopping around – any symptoms your dog has had with the old insurer can be ‘pre-existing conditions’ with the new insurer!

 What if you don’t have pet insurance?

 If you live elsewhere or are unable to get approved for CareCredit®, consider reaching out to friends and family for help.
-Some clients may also use GoFundMe® or reach out to friends, family, and social media contacts.
-Non-profit foundations are also sometimes available to help fund their pets’ veterinary care, but these alternatives may not be logistically feasible in an emergency situation.
+Some clients use GoFundMe® to reach out to friends, family, and social media contacts.
+Non-profit foundations are also sometimes available to help fund pets’ veterinary care, but working with a non-profit is not always logistically feasible in an emergency situation.
 Most emergency clinics will require at least an initial deposit before beginning treatment, so you will need to have funds available in a short timeframe.

 Hope for the best, prepare for the worst